 Is a 401k Worth It?

 At best, a 401k will provide you with a moderate retirement nest egg when you finally reach 59.5 years old.
 As the term “nest egg” suggests, I believe this approach is fragile.

 Wall Street’s obsession with pushing the 401(k) onto hundreds of millions of Americans reminds me of how marketing campaigns in the 1970s and 1980s convinced us that cheap sugar-packed, carb-packed cereal were a healthy breakfast food.

-Thousands of health studies have now confirmed that sugary cereals are not only a poor breakfast choice, but are detrimental to your long-term health and one of the key factors that have contributed to a sharp rise is childhood obesity.
+Thousands of health studies have now confirmed that sugary cereals are not only a poor breakfast choice, but are detrimental to your long-term health and one of the key factors that have contributed to a sharp rise in childhood obesity.

 Similarly, there are now 55 million workers contributing to 401k plans, which hold more than $5 trillion in assets.
 That is $5,000,000,000,000 with TWELVE zeros.

 If this 401(k) system is truly working for these hard-working people who are contributing, then why are the vast majority of Americans still scraping to get by?

 If we have this great retirement tool called the 401(k) plan, then why do 40% of Americans not have $400 in the bank for emergency expenses?
 Should it concern us that 60% of Americans would be unable to pay for an unexpected expense of $1,000?

 These are the hard questions that we should be asking.

 As I frequently say, “401(k)s make a lot of sense if you don’t think about it and little sense if you do.”

-In contrast to the 401(k), there are plenty of smart financial options that will produce income for you throughout your lifespan, such as investing in real estate, investing in funds backed by real estate (think Fundrise), or peer-to-peer lending, and tax lien certificates, among other options.
+In contrast to the 401(k), there are plenty of smart financial options that will produce income for you throughout your lifespan.